 Once a leading theory of the origin of the Earth-Moon system, the Capture Theory is simple and intuitively plausible.
-The numerous instances of moons with retrograde orbits support it.
-The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, which fit a capture1.
+The numerous instances of moons with retrograde orbits show that capture is fairly common.
+The lunar orbit’s three moments of inertia are consistent with a past very eccentric orbit, suggestive of capture1.
 However, the Moon would have to come from a different part of the solar system to account for its very depleted iron compared to the Earth’s iron, which means that it would approach the Earth at a high velocity that would prevent capture.
 Researchers have searched in vain for a braking mechanism that would slow it down so it could be captured.
 Still, the accumulated evidence and arguments make the Capture Theory a viable one.

 But around 1980, the Giant Impact Theory came to the fore.
 It held that Theia, a Mars-sized planet, struck the Earth, with the debris from the collision accreting to constitute the Moon.
 Giant Impact would account for the nearly identical oxygen isotope ratios of the Earth and Moon.
 Searches of meteorites found not a single instance of nearly identical ratios.
 A large majority of scientists came to accept the Giant Impact Theory and reject other theories.
 However, in recent years new doubts have arisen.
 For instance, evidence that the impact must have been violent meant that it should have evaporated and dispersed into space any water in Moon rocks; but some of them contain a significant amount.2